likicv/usysml-test-cases/test_cases.md

 by *PartDefinition*, and therefore *PartUsage* is always typed by *PartDefinition*.

-# Test Case 01-004: `Part` element syntactical forms
+# Test Case 01-004: PartUsage element syntactical forms

 ## Description

-Syntactically, `Part` element may appear in several different forms.
+Syntactically, PartUsage element may appear in several different forms.

 ## Scope